ageblade/IdanPlusPlus/README.md

-# IdanPlusPlus
+# IdanPlusPlus - Lahav Edition

-Initial source code for Idan++ Android apk. please feel free to use this and fork it and use it as you like.
+This is an improved version based on the initial source code for Idan++